Martin Robertson: Academic career

 Robertson unsuccessfully applied to be made a fellow of Trinity in 1936: he was required to submit written work in support of his application, and did so on the material from Ithaca, but his examiner mistakenly sent Robertson's file to the Oxford art historian John Beazley, who was supporting Dale Trendall's competing application.
 Robertson instead took a post in September 1936 as Assistant Keeper in the Greek and Roman department of the British Museum, cataloguing the pottery from the excavations at Al-Mina in Syria led by Leonard Woolley in 1936–1937.
-In 1937–1938, staff in the department carried out an aggressive cleaning of the Elgin Marbles, using copper chisels and highly abrasive silicon carbide, at the request of the entrepreneur Joseph Duveen; Duveen wanted the sculptures, originally painted, to look whiter for their display in a new gallery which he was funding.
-Robertson was not involved in the cleaning, and so kept his job (leaving him as the only remaining junior Assistant Keeper); however, he was demoted in seniority.
-As a consequence of the dismissals, Denys Haynes was recruited as an Assistant Keeper, and the art historian Bernard Ashmole, the Yates Professor of Classical Art and Archaeology at University College London, was brought in on a part-time basis to run the Department of Greek and Roman Antiquities.
+In 1937–1938, staff in the department carried out an aggressive cleaning of the Elgin Marbles, using copper tools and abrasive silicon carbide, at the request of the entrepreneur Joseph Duveen; Duveen wanted the sculptures, originally painted, to look whiter for their display in a new gallery which he was funding.
+Three members of staff left the museum's employment as a result; (Note: The foreman of masons, Arthur Holcombe, had his contract terminated; the department's keeper, Frederick Pryce, was persuaded to resign on grounds of ill-health, and Pryce's deputy, Roger Hinks, was initially demoted and later resigned.)
+Robertson was not involved, and so kept his job (leaving him as the only member of the department).
+He was, however, demoted in seniority.
+As a consequence of the departures, Denys Haynes was recruited as an Assistant Keeper, and the art historian Bernard Ashmole, the Yates Professor of Classical Art and Archaeology at University College London, was brought in on a part-time basis to run the Department of Greek and Roman Antiquities.
 Haynes and Robertson became lifelong friends, and Robertson later wrote of the "precious apprenticeship" he gained from working with Ashmole.